sternSargentRA/pyTM/Docs/source/More_lectures/Markov_Perf.rst

 where :math:`u_{it} =\left[ \matrix{p_{it} & q_{it}\cr}\right]'`, and the state is :math:`x_t=\left[\matrix{I_{1t} & I_{2t}\cr}\right]`.

-XXXXXXXX EDIT HERE AND PUT IN THE PYTHON PROGRAMS AFTER CHASE AND SPENCER HAVE THEM.
-In the web site for the book, we supply a Matlab program nnash.m that computes a Markov perfect equilibrium of the linear quadratic dynamic game in which player :math:`i` maximizes
+Below we show a Python function `nnash` that computes a Markov perfect equilibrium of the linear quadratic dynamic game in which player :math:`i` maximizes

 .. math::
    - \sum_{t=0}^\infty \{ x_t' r_i x_t + 2 x_t' w_i u_{it} +u_{it}' q_i u_{it} + u_{jt}' s_i u_{jt} + 2 u_{jt}' m_i u_{it} \}